Watergate scandal: Impeachment hearings and United States v. Nixon

-The same day of the Tribune editorial, impeachment hearings began.
-Over ten weeks, Doar and colleagues presented representatives a complete account of Watergate from the break-in through to the cover-up, highlighting two particular constitutional crimes: the false invocation of national security and a total indifference to legality of their actions.

-On May 10, Jaworski released a 39-page brief revealing that Nixon was an unindicted co-conspirator; Sirica concluded that "the president was doomed".
+On May 9, impeachment hearings began.
+Over ten weeks, Doar and colleagues presented representatives with a complete account of Watergate from the break-in through to the cover-up, highlighting likely constitutional crimes.
+On May 10, Jaworski released a 39-page brief naming Nixon an unindicted co-conspirator; Sirica concluded that "the president was doomed".
 (Note: The Los Angeles Times exposed the revelation that Nixon was an unindicted co-conspirator on June 5.)
-Seeking to avoid a lengthy appeals process, Jaworski requested the Supreme Court directly review the subpoena's legality.
-On May 31, the court agreed to hear the case.
+To avoid protracted appeals, Jaworski requested the Supreme Court directly review the subpoena's legality, to which it agreed on May 31.

-On June 15, Woodward and Bernstein published All the President's Men, which became a national bestseller.
-A Wall Street Journal reviewer noted that it was a "great guide for people like me who still have trouble figuring out where Ehrlichman begins and Haldeman ends."
-Later that month, the Ervin Committee released its 1,094-page final report, outlining White House misconduct but not explicitly fingering Nixon.
-After the Fourth of July recess, the inquiry presented "seminars" synthesizing the information to the House and began releasing "Statements of Information" encompassing the evidence: the first installment was 4,133 pages.
-In an attempt to remain neutral, Rodino did not present analysis of the evidence, fustrating readers.
+On June 15, Woodward and Bernstein published All the President's Men, which became a bestseller.
+Later that month, the Ervin Committee released its 1,094-page final report, outlining White House misconduct without explicitly accusing Nixon.
+After the Fourth of July recess, the inquiry presented "seminars" synthesizing the information to the House and began releasing evidential "Statements of Information", beginning with a 4,133-page installment.
+Aiming to remain neutral, Rodino presented no analysis of the evidence, frustrating readers.

-Conservative Southern Democrats began to abandon Nixon, and on July 23 Lawrence Hogan became the first Republican Representative to support impeachment.
-The following day, the Supreme Court ruled unanimously (8–0) that the subpoenaed tapes were admissible but also formally recognized executive privilege.
-(Note: Then-Associate Justice William Rehnquist—who had recently been appointed to the Court by Nixon and most recently served in the Nixon Justice Department as Assistant Attorney General of the Office of Legal Counsel—recused himself from the case.)
-Nixon complied with the order and released the first batch of 20 subpoenaed tapes on July 30.
+Conservative Southern Democrats began abandoning Nixon, and on July 23 Lawrence Hogan became the first Republican representative to support impeachment.
+The following day, the Supreme Court ruled unanimously (8–0) that the subpoenaed tapes were admissible while also affirming executive privilege.
+Nixon complied and released the first 20 subpoenaed tapes on July 30.